algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 - Data base creation / implementation: Creating the wine and the cheese databases based on the provided documentation.
 - Documentation: Writing technical documentation, user guides, and other relevant documentation for the project.

 The team will collaborate across all project tasks, with each member bringing their specific skills and expertise to different parts of the work.
-Regular meetings will be scheduled to review progress, share updates, and quickly resolve any challenges that may applicationear during development.
+Regular meetings will be scheduled to review progress, share updates, and quickly resolve any challenges that that may appear during development.
 Throughout the process, the team will also engage with the customer to gather feedback and confirm that deliverables meet expectations.

 The project aims to be completed within the agreed timeline, with consistent updates provided to the customer to ensure the work stays aligned with their needs and requirements.